Percolation properties of the classic Sierpinski carpet and sponge: Introduction

 \section{Introduction}

-The ``classic'' Sierpinski carpet \cite{man} is a recursive, self-similar fractal embedded in two-dimensional Euclidean space.
-The generator is shown in Fig. \ref{fig1} (the center square is removed, leaving the surrounding eight squares); the carpet after the third iteration is shown in Fig. \ref{fig2}.
-This center-hole $(3 ,1)$ Sierpinski carpet has Hausdorff (fractal) dimension $\mathcal{H}$ $ =\frac{\ln (b^{2} -m)}{\ln b} =\frac{\ln 8}{\ln 3}$, given the scaling factor $b =3$ and number $m =1$ of eliminated squares in the generator.
+The classic Sierpinski carpet \citep{Mandelbrot} is a recursive, self-similar fractal embedded in two-dimensional (2D) Euclidean space.
+The generator is shown in Fig.\,1 (the center square is removed, leaving the surrounding eight squares); the carpet after the third iteration is shown in Fig.\,2.
+This center-hole $(3,1)$ Sierpinski carpet has Hausdorff (fractal) dimension